+\Data include fetal losses (spontaneous fetal deaths and induced terminations).

+35 or older

+Service Assessments

-Data include fetal losses (spontaneous fetal deaths and induced terminations).
-Source: Rhode Island Birth Defects Program Service Assessments A priority of the RIBDP is to assure that children with birth defects receive appropriate and timely preventive, specialty, and other healthcare services.
+A priority of the RIBDP is to assure that children with birth defects receive appropriate and timely preventive, specialty, and other healthcare services.
 The RIBDP, in collaboration with the Rhode Island Parent Information Network (RIPIN), employs a Parent Consultant who conducts service assessments with families who have children up to age five with specific birth defects to determine whether these children have received appropriate referrals and services on a timely basis.
 The Parent Consultant meets with families at pediatric and specialty care practices that serve children with birth defects or mails forms to those families who cannot be interviewed in a practice.
 Follow-up service assessments are conducted to ensure continuity of referrals and services until the child is five years old.

 Service assessments help the RIBDP determine what services and referrals were provided to children based on the national guidelines for specific conditions.
-The RIBDP has conducted more than 880 new and follow up service assessments to date.
-Service assessments are currently conducted with families of children who have Down Syndrome, spina bifida, craniofacial defects, critical congenital heart defects, abdominal wall defects, hearing loss, and microcephaly or other central nervous system conditions.
-The RIBDP recently evaluated educational, developmental, and family support service referrals reported by families of children with critical congenital heart defects (CCHD).
-From January 1, 2013 to January 31, 2020, 32 families completed service assessments for children with CCHD, and 14 families (43%) completed more than one assessment.
-All assessments were completed through mail.
-For family support services (Figure 9), the highest referral rates were for the Visiting Nurses Association (VNA)/First Connections (84%) and Medicaid assistance (63%).
-There were fewer referrals to RIPIN (22%) and parent groups (38%), and families were somewhat likely to receive these services once referred.
-Of all families who received support services, the majority found them to be helpful.
-VNA/First Connections and parent groups had the highest satisfaction rates, with 100% of families finding them helpful.
-FIGURE 9: Family Support Service Referral and Receipt by Families of Children with CCHD, Rhode Island, January 1, 2013 to January 31, 2020
+The RIBDP has conducted more than 1100 new and follow-up service assessments to date.

+Service assessments are currently conducted with families of children who have Down syndrome, spina bifida, craniofacial defects, critical congenital heart defects, abdominal wall defects, hearing loss, and microcephaly or other central nervous system conditions.
+The RIBDP recently evaluated educational, developmental, and family support service referrals reported by families of children with Down syndrome.
+From 2016 to 2020, 34 families completed service assessments for children with Down syndrome, and 29 families (85%) completed more than one assessment.
+Most initial assessments were completed at a clinic while most repeat assessments were completed through mail.

+For family support services for families of children with Down syndrome (Figure 8), the highest referral rates were for Medicaid assistance (65%) and parent groups (62%).
+There were fewer referrals to the Visiting Nurses Association (VNA)/Home visiting (53%) and RIPIN (44%).
+Families were more likely to receive VNA/Home visiting (100%) and Medicaid assistance (68%) once referred.
+Of all families who received support services, 100% of families found RIPIN, Medicaid assistance, and parent groups helpful.

-Source: Rhode Island Birth Defects Program Families eligible for developmental and educational services were most likely to be referred to Early Intervention (91%).
-There were fewer referrals to the Children's Neurodevelopmental Center (CNDC) at Hasbro Children's Hospital (38%) and special education (33% of children age three or older) (Figure 10).
-The likelihood that families receive these services was 75% or higher, and families were highly satisfied with these services once referred.
-Of note, all families receiving special education found it helpful.
-Proper management of chronic conditions, such as diabetes, can help prevent birth defects and other poor outcomes.
+Families eligible for developmental and educational services were most likely to be referred to Early Intervention (88%).
+Families were least likely to receive referrals to special education (40% of children age three or older) (Figure 9).
+Those referred to the Children's Neurodevelopment Center (CNDC) at Hasbro Children's Hospital and Early Intervention were very likely to receive these services (96% and 80% respectively).
+Overall, families who received educational and developmental services found them helpful.

-FIGURE 10: Educational and Developmental Support Service Referral and Receipt by Families of Children with CCHD, Rhode Island, January 1, 2013 to January 31, 2020 In the United States, a baby is born with a birth defect every 4.5 minutes.
+FIGURE 9: Educational and Developmental Support Service Referral and Receipt by Families of Children with Down Syndrome, Rhode Island, 2016-2020

+In the United States, a baby is born with a birth defect every 4.5 minutes.